BroadbandForum/usp/specification/e2e-message-exchange/index.md

 When the transmitting and receiving USP Endpoints have established a TLS session between the USP Endpoints, the transmitting USP Endpoint no longer needs to generate a signature or transmit the senders certificate with the USP Record.
 Instead the transmitting USP Record generates a Message Authentication Code (MAC) that is verified by the receiving USP Endpoint.
 The MAC ensures the integrity of the non-payload fields of the USP Record.
 The MAC mechanism used in USP for this purpose is the SHA-256 keyed-Hash Message Authentication Code (HMAC) algorithm.
 The key used for the HMAC algorithm uses a Key Derivation Function (KDF) in accordance with [RFC 5869](https://tools.ietf.org/html/rfc5869) and requires the following inputs to be known by the generation and validating USP Endpoints: length of the output MAC, salt, key and application context information.
 The application context information uses a constant value for all USP implementations ("USP_Record") and the length is fixed at 32 octets.
 The salt and key inputs are based on the underlying mechanism used to protect the payload of the USP Record.
 For TLS, the salt and key are taken from the TLS session once TLS negotiation is completed.
 The input key to the KDF uses the master key of the TLS session.
 The salt depends on the type of USP Endpoint.
 For USP Agents, the salt used to generate MACs use the TLS session's client random.
 For USP Controllers, the salt used to generate MACs use the TLS session's server random.

-**R-E2E.33** – When a USP Endpoint transmits a USP Record, the USP Endpoint MUST generate a MAC using the SHA-256 HMAC algorithm for the non-payload portion of the USP Record.
+**R-E2E.33** – When the integrity of the USP Record is protected and a USP Endpoint transmits a USP Record, the USP Endpoint MUST generate a MAC using the SHA-256 HMAC algorithm for the non-payload portion of the USP Record.

-**R-E2E.34** – When a USP Endpoint receives a USP Record, the USP Endpoint MUST verify the MAC using the SHA-256 HMAC algorithm for the non-payload portion of the USP Record.
+**R-E2E.34** – When the integrity of the USP Record is protected and a USP Endpoint receives a USP Record, the USP Endpoint MUST verify the MAC using the SHA-256 HMAC algorithm for the non-payload portion of the USP Record.

-**R-E2E.35** – When generating or validating the MAC of the USP Record, the sequence of the non-payload fields MUST use the field identifier of the USP Record's protobuf specification proceeding from lowest to highest.
+**R-E2E.35** – When the integrity of the USP Record is protected, when generating or validating the MAC of the USP Record, the sequence of the non-payload fields MUST use the field identifier of the USP Record's protobuf specification proceeding from lowest to highest.

-**R-E2E.36** – When generating or validating the MAC of the USP Record, the USP Endpoint MUST derive the key using the KDF as defined in [RFC 5869](https://tools.ietf.org/html/rfc5869).
+**R-E2E.36** – When the integrity of the USP Record is protected, when generating or validating the MAC of the USP Record, the USP Endpoint MUST derive the key using the KDF as defined in [RFC 5869](https://tools.ietf.org/html/rfc5869).

-**R-E2E.37** – When generating or validating the MAC of the USP Record, the USP Endpoint MUST use the application context information value of "USP_Record".
+**R-E2E.37** – When the integrity of the USP Record is protected, when generating or validating the MAC of the USP Record, the USP Endpoint MUST use the application context information value of "USP_Record".

-**R-E2E.38** – When generating or validating the MAC of the USP Record, the USP Endpoint MUST use the MAC length of 32.
+**R-E2E.38** – When the integrity of the USP Record is protected, when generating or validating the MAC of the USP Record, the USP Endpoint MUST use the MAC length of 32.

-**R-E2E.39** – When generating or validating the MAC of the USP Record and the USP Endpoint uses TLS to secure the payload of the USP Record, the USP Endpoint MUST derive the key from the negotiated TLS session's master key.
+**R-E2E.39** – When the integrity of the USP Record is protected, when generating or validating the MAC of the USP Record and the USP Endpoint uses TLS to secure the payload of the USP Record, the USP Endpoint MUST derive the key from the negotiated TLS session's master key.

-**R-E2E.40** – When generating the MAC of the USP Record and the USP Endpoint uses TLS to secure the payload of the USP Record, the USP Agent MUST use TLS session's client random for the salt.
+**R-E2E.40** – When the integrity of the USP Record is protected, when generating the MAC of the USP Record and the USP Endpoint uses TLS to secure the payload of the USP Record, the USP Agent MUST use TLS session's client random for the salt.

-**R-E2E.41** – When generating the MAC of the USP Record and the USP Endpoint uses TLS to secure the payload of the USP Record, the USP Controller MUST use TLS session's server random for the salt.
+**R-E2E.41** – When the integrity of the USP Record is protected, when generating the MAC of the USP Record and the USP Endpoint uses TLS to secure the payload of the USP Record, the USP Controller MUST use TLS session's server random for the salt.

 In certain scenarios (e.g., unprotected payload, prior to establishment of the TLS Session) the key and salt inputs are not available to be used for MAC generation or validation.
 In these scenarios, the USP Endpoints that establish the E2E Session have a pre-shared key and the salt value is left empty.

-**R-E2E.42** – When generating the MAC of the USP Record and the USP Endpoint cannot use the key and salt from the TLS Session, the USP Endpoint MUST use a pre-shared key and an empty salt value.
+**R-E2E.42** – When the integrity of the USP Record is protected, when generating the MAC of the USP Record and the USP Endpoint cannot use the key and salt from the TLS Session, the USP Endpoint MUST use a pre-shared key and an empty salt value.

 [<-- Message Encoding](/specification/encoding/)
 [USP Messages -->](/specification/messages/)